-As the standard of living of the Chinese considerably changed during those last year, they tend to spend their income differently than before.
-Today, they can afford to buy products of a much better quality.
+As the standard of living of the Chinese considerably changed during those last years, they tend to spend their income differently than before.
+Today, they can afford to buy products of much better quality.
 This is particularly the case in their food choices.
 Their new purchasing power gives them a new and more varied demand.
 Since China has become largely open to the Western world, people’s interest in our products is growing.
-On one hand because our products are considered of better quality, but also because the food scandals have been quite repetitive in the country.
-It thus totally broke the confidence of the inhabitants towards the Chinese products.
+On one hand, because our products are considered of better quality, but also because the food scandals have been quite repetitive in the country.
+It thus totally broke the confidence of the inhabitants towards Chinese products.
 Even though imported products are more expensive, more and more households are willing to pay more to feel secure when feeding their families.

 Juices in China: what do the Chinese think?

 Fruit and vegetable sales reach billions of dollars every year in China.
-Their juice consumption fluctuates around 15 liters per year per person.
+Their juice consumption fluctuates from around 15 liters per year per person.
 This may seem relatively small in comparison with some other nationalities (3 times less than Americans) and it is also under the global average.
 However, with 1.5 billion inhabitants, China remains a very interesting market.
 Most residents are drinking juice at least once a week.
-In addition, thanks to the increase of their purchasing power, their consumption is rising every year!
+In addition, thanks to the increase in their purchasing power, their consumption is rising every year!

-Orange juice is the dominant product on this market.
+Orange juice is the dominant product in this market.
 However, its share is declining because Chinese consumers are getting more and more interested in original and exotic flavors, such as pomegranate, grapes, or carrots.
 They are also particularly interested in mixtures of fruits or vegetables, or both mixed.
 “Smoothies” style drinks are all the rage because they like the flavor mix and look for the nutrients of each component.

 If you want to conquer the Chinese market of fruit and vegetable juices then you need to have a very effective entry strategy.
 Indeed, this market is very competitive in China.
-Many national companies are well established in the market.
+Many national companies are well-established in the market.
 However, these are far from having the same taste as Western products.